I think you’re going to get a lot of value out of this training, so strap in! 🙂

-This is a BIGGIE, “UUUUGE” one (as Trump would say, like him or not).
+This is a BIGGIE.
 If I am emailing someone a proposal, I really try to think through ALL possible follow-up questions or objections they would have (google this to get some ideas).

-This is also a piece to the “price justification” puzzle.
-The goal is, the prospect has no more questions or reasons not to buy at the end …. naturally, without me EVER having to do a hard sell.
+This is also a piece of the price justification puzzle.
+The goal is that the prospect has no more questions or reasons not to buy at the end …. naturally, without me EVER having to do a hard sell.

 Don’t shy away when it finally comes time to ask if the prospect would like to move forward.
 Find your own way of asking that feels good for you, then ask confidently and be quiet until they respond.
 Do NOT back pedal (see rules #2 and #3 above).

-- Rule #7: Follow-up is the “secret weapon” to your sales success.
+- Rule #7: Following-up is the secret weapon to your sales success.

 NOT kidding you, my business would be 1/3 of what it is if I weren’t a total stud at following up.
 I have a 48 to 72-hr follow-up policy on pretty much all things.

 A prospect asked for my service menu?
-I send it, and follow up same day to see if they got it.
+I send it and follow up the same day to see if they got it.
 Someone emailed me for a quote?
-I send it, and follow-up in 48-hrs if I haven’t heard back.
+I send it and follow up in 48-hrs if I haven’t heard back.
 I had a coaching call with a new client?
-Follow-up and see how things are going post-call.
+I follow up and see how things are going post-call.

 As a BONUS tip… if you sell in the spirit of “giving” and not “taking,” sales will be far more effortless.
 If you really feel you can help someone, and you are giving your heart and expertise to people, they will feel that and want to go with you over your competitor.